Current vacancies are listed below.

 Transcripts: A detailed list of university courses with grades

-Motivation on why you want to join the group (1 page max)
+Motivation letter on why you want to join the group (1 page max)

 References: Names and contact information of at least two references, who are acquainted with your previous academic and/or research/professional activity